hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/05_qc_running_fastqc_interactively.md

 $ cd ~/rnaseq/raw_data
 ```

-Before we start using software, we have to load the environments for each software package.
-On the O2 cluster, this is done using an **LMOD** system.
+Before we start using software, we have to load the module for each tool.
+On O2, this is done using an **LMOD** system.

 If we check which modules we currently have loaded, we should not see FastQC.